rhiot/rhiot/docs/readme.md

 The device management cloudlet exposes REST API that can be used to work with the devices.
 By default the device management REST API is exposed using the following base URI - `http:0.0.0.0:15000`.

-To list the devices send the `GET` request to the following URL `http:localhost:15000/client`.
+To list the devices send the `GET` request to the following URL `http:localhost:15000/device`.
 You should receive response similar to the following JSON:

-    {"clients":
+    {"devices":
       [{"registrationDate":1439822565254,
       "address":"127.0.0.1",
       "port":1103,